LogoLogo

 • Keep an eye on the current draw, as hitting limits may interfere with the functionality of MAXMotion.
 Increasing current limits or changing the gear ratio on your mechanism can help reduce the chances of this happening.

-• Feed forwards may help smoothness but also may hurt it, depending on your mechanism.
-MAXMotion may be able to handle the motion on its own without any help at all.
+• Feed forwards (See ) may help smooth out your motion and stabilize your mechanism, but if not perfectly tuned could also introduce noise or fight the internal PID (especially if the gains are too high).
+MAXMotion may be able to handle the motion on its own without any help at all, especially on a lightweight mechanism.

 Using MAXMotion